ajay126z/AZ_Digital_CV/README.md

 ## Achievements and Recognition and Certification

  ### Certifications
+  - Certified in “Signal Processing OnRamp” by Mathworks Software.
+(Jun-2022)
+  - Certified in “Deep Learning OnRamp” by Mathworks Software.
+(Jun-2022)
   - Certified in “Machine Learning OnRamp” by Mathworks Software.
 (Jun-2022)
   - Certified in “MATLAB OnRamp” by Mathworks Software.
 (Jun-2022)
   - Certified in Agile Planning: Project Initiation and Requirement Gathering by Skillsoft (Mar-2018).